LouisDuVerdier/cppchroma/README.md

 ./cppchroma <command> <arguments>
 ```

-For example to colorize the output of a bash session:
+For example, to colorize the output of a bash session:
 ```
 ./cppchroma bash
 ```